PickleBoard

 Share card

-Tap Share on the game-over card to generate a 1080×1080 image — team names, final score, mode, and the PickleBoard mark — ready to share via Messages, Photos, Mail, or any social app.
+Tap Share on the game-over card to generate the 1080×1080 image — team names, final score, mode, target, location and weather chips (when stats are on), and the WeatherKit attribution footer — ready to share via Messages, Photos, Mail, or any social app.

-Privacy: Location is captured once per game-end (never continuously), and weather data is requested only when stats are enabled.
+Privacy: Location is captured once per game-end (never continuously), weather is fetched once per game-end, and both stay on your device only — nothing is sent to PickleBoard servers.
 Both are explained in the Privacy Policy.

 Timeouts